mrdethos/mrdethos/README.md

 - 🐍 I love doing stuff with Python
 - 🌱 Currently learning and working with Django projects
-- 😵‍💫 Planning on filling my GitHub with random crazy projects
+- 😵‍💫 Planning to fill my GitHub with random crazy projects
 - 🧠 Always hungry for knowledge

 ## Languages and Tools